-We explored the subsurface conditions at the project site by drilling and sampling four borings, designated as Boring Nos.
-1 through 4, extending to depths of about 76 to 102.5 feet below the existing ground surface.
-The approximate boring locations are shown on the Site Plan, Plate 2.
+We explored the subsurface conditions at the project site by drilling and sampling eleven borings, designated as Boring Nos.
+1 through 11.
+The borings extended to depths of about 10.0 to 16.5 feet below the existing ground surface.
+The approximate boring locations are shown on the General Site Plan, Plate 2, and Site Plans, Plates 3.1 through 3.6.
 The borings were drilled using a truck-mounted drill rig equipped with continuous flight augers and coring tools.

-Our engineers classified the materials encountered in the borings by visual and textural examination in the field in general accordance with ASTM D2488, Standard Practice for Description and Identification of Soils, and monitored the drilling operations on a near-continuous (full-time) basis.
+Our geologist classified the materials encountered in the borings by visual and textural examination in the field in general accordance with ASTM D2488, Standard Practice for Description and Identification of Soils, and monitored the drilling operations on a near-continuous (full-time) basis.
 These classifications were further reviewed visually and by testing in the laboratory.
 Soils were classified in general accordance with ASTM D2487, Standard Practice for Classification of Soils for Engineering Purposes (Unified Soil Classification System), as shown on the Soil Log Legend, Plate A-0.1.
-Deviations made to the soil classification in accordance with ASTM D2487 are described on the Soil Classification Log Key, Plate A-0.2.
-Graphic representations of the materials encountered are presented on the Logs of Borings, Plates A-1.1 through A-4.3.
+Deviations made to the soil classification in accordance with ASTM D2487 are described in the Soil Classification Log Key, Plate A-0.2.
+Graphic representations of the materials encountered are presented on the Logs of Borings, Plates A-1 through A-11.

-Relatively "undisturbed" soil samples were obtained in general accordance with ASTM D3550, Ring-Lined Barrel Sampling of Soils, by driving a 3-inch OD Modified California sampler with a 140-pound hammer falling 30 inches.
+Relatively "undisturbed" soil samples were obtained in general accordance with ASTM D3550-01 (2007), Ring-Lined Barrel Sampling of Soils, by driving a 3-inch OD Modified California sampler with a 140-pound hammer falling 30 inches.
 In addition, some samples were obtained from the drilled borings in general accordance with ASTM D1586, Penetration Test and Split-Barrel Sampling of Soils, by driving a 2-inch OD standard penetration sampler using the same hammer and drop.
 The blow counts needed to drive the sampler the second and third 6 inches of an 18-inch drive are shown as the "Penetration Resistance" on the Logs of Borings at the appropriate sample depths.
-The penetration resistance shown on the Logs of Borings indicates the number of blows required for the specific sampler type used.
+The penetration resistance shown on the logs of borings indicates the number of blows required for the specific sampler type used.
 The blow counts may need to be factored to obtain the Standard Penetration Test (SPT) blow counts.